-The Far East Council, Asia East District Summer Camp is atypical and we have to comply with the U.S. Government requirements as well as the BSA National Camp Standards.
+The Far East Council, Camp Okami is a typical Scouting America summer resident camp and we have to comply with the U.S. Government requirements as well as the Scouting America National Camp Standards.
 However, we strive to offer a program similar to most camps in the U.S.

-We hope you enjoy your stay here at Camp Okami at Misawa Air Base and wish to serve you as much as possible during your stay.
+We hope you enjoy your stay here at Camp Okami at Tama Hills Recreation Area and wish to serve you as much as possible during your stay.
 This week, like all our experiences in Scouting, is all about fun with a purpose.
 Please help us ensure that all youth and adults are having fun while also having a purposeful and meaningful experience.